The Two Greatest Benefits Of Diversifying Your Life Offshore

 My wife has suggested I write a book.

-The two of us are hunkered down in Panama together for the next three months.
+The two of us are in residence at Los Islotes together for the next three months.
 Seems like an opportunity for that kind of project.

 “Begin,” my editor wife counseled, “by reviewing the big-picture benefits of organizing your life the way that you have.

 “Think back,” she continued.
 “Why, originally, did you want to go offshore?”

 In fact, I didn’t.
 At least not at first.

 I simply had an idea that I wanted more out of life than growing up, going to school, working, and dying in the same place.